 The headache was bland, blank.
 I could not think coherently with the ear pain but the headache was a flat, dull, ache mostly across my forehead.
 So incredibly different to a migraine in hindsight.

 Oh and no anxiety from the adrenaline rush.

+I hope this brings attention to the awareness you could build for your more subtle symptoms.
 If you know your symptoms it will help you when you get something else.
-Being sick when you are already sick, sucks!
+Being sick when you are already sick, can get very confusing.